KABF: History

 KABF-FM was founded in the early 1980s as an alternative to the rigid, commercial radio formats that dominated the state's airwaves.
-Volunteers with the Arkansas Community Organizations for Reform Now (ACORN) aimed to create a station that would offer a platform for diverse genres of music, such as jazz, blues, gospel, reggae, and folk, as well as local artists and community groups.
+Volunteers with Arkansas ACORN aimed to create a station that would offer a platform for diverse genres of music, such as jazz, blues, gospel, reggae, and folk, as well as local artists and community groups.
 The station's name, KABF, stood for Arkansas Broadcasting Foundation, the entity that held the broadcast license for the station's 100,000-watt signal.

 In 1984, with support from various sources, including ACORN, the Roman Catholic Diocese of Little Rock, and the federal government, KABF acquired a secondhand transmitter and began working on its infrastructure.
 The station conducted a "Wanna Buy a Watt?" fundraising drive, encouraging donations to support the transmitter and the construction of its 200-foot broadcast tower on Crystal Mountain.

 By August 1984, after overcoming financial and logistical hurdles, KABF finally went on the air with 10,000 watts.
 Over time, the station expanded its reach, increasing its power to 100,000 watts three years later.
 Despite facing challenges, KABF became a vital community resource, offering programming that catered to the interests and needs of a diverse audience in Arkansas.